11 Things People Forget to Pack Before a Trip – Check These Before You Leave

-This isn’t one of those articles based on a survey or a study where “73% of travelers forget X.” This is based on real travel – my own included – and on the kind of packing mistakes that repeat themselves trip after trip, even when you think you’ve learned your lesson.
-Some of these things are easy to replace, some are annoying, and some just make you wonder how you managed to forget them again.
+This isn’t one of those articles based on a survey or a study where “73% of travelers forget X.” I’m not saying those are useless, but this list comes from real travel – my own included – and from the small packing mistakes that keep happening even after you think you’ve learned your lesson.

 This list focuses on the small but important travel items people often forget because they are used every day, packed at the last minute, left plugged in, stored in a different bag, or assumed to be easy to replace.
 Use it as a quick reminder before you close your suitcase, especially for toiletries, chargers, medication, travel documents, comfort items, and other essentials that are easy to miss when you are in a hurry.

-A hairbrush is one of the most commonly forgotten travel items because it usually stays in the bathroom until the last morning.
+A hairbrush or comb is one of the most commonly forgotten travel items because it usually stays in the bathroom until the last moment.

 I remember going on a seaside vacation completely convinced my hairbrush was already in my bag.
 I could picture it clearly – a compact one, red, perfect for travel.
 I unpacked, searched every pocket, every corner of the suitcase.
 Nothing.